 - so talkers and teddy bears can benefit from having structure, clear expectations, and predictability

-- so we can connect with more different teddy bears, because you can plug anyone into the role of teddy bear
+- so we can connect with more different teddy bears, because the constraints make the role of teddy bear something you can plug anyone into

 TBTS offers possibilities for exploring different structures of interacting for different situations.
 We can be briefly flipping into and out of teddy bear mode every now and then during the day with a teddy bear (can TBTS make it easy to have a socially acceptable way to have more frequent shorter interactions with someone so that you can have more connection with that person?), or every now and then in the middle of a conversation.
 Or, we can be talking more at length with teddy bears.
 We can have an ongoing teddy bear setup to help us with achieving a goal or establishing a habit.
 Or, we can have a teddy bear setup that is just for helping us make one decision.
 The possibilities and the benefits are many, and we'll see that the "teddy bears" are benefiting as well as the "talkers."
 The benefits include connecting more, connecting differently, holding more space with more room for the talker, and holding the space differently.
 It is about benefiting from having different windows into each other's worlds.